Coordinating GPU Data Centers and Power Grid Regulation Service for Exogenous Carbon Benefits: Evaluation

-We select three regulation signals from PJM, similar to prior work~\cite{jahanshahi2022powermorph}.
-Figure~\ref{fig:regd_signals} shows the regulation signals.
+\textbf{Regulation Signal Selection: } We select three regulation signals from PJM, similar to prior work~\cite{jahanshahi2022powermorph}.
 Since we are participating in the hour-ahead regulation market, we picked one-hour slices.
-We chose Extreme (E) with a regulation signal that stays in the highest and the lowest power points for extended periods of time, High Transition (HT) which features frequent min-to-max power change requests, and Noisy (N) to evaluate how accurately \sysname can track small frequent changes.
+We chose Extreme (E) with a regulation signal that stays at the highest and lowest power points for extended periods; High Transition (HT) which features frequent min-to-max power change requests, and Noisy (N) to evaluate how accurately \sysname can track small frequent changes.